Complete Guide to Vedic Astrology for Beginners

 You now have a foundational understanding of Vedic astrology.
 But there's much more to learn.
 Here's a suggested learning path:

-- 3. Learn about planetary strengths — exaltation, debilitation, friendly vs enemy signs
+- 1. Study planetary strengths in depth — exaltation, debilitation, Moolatrikona, own sign, friendly vs enemy signs

-- 5. Study Nakshatras — the 27 lunar mansions and their significance
+- 4. Study Nakshatras — the 27 lunar mansions add precision to planetary interpretation

-- 6. Read classical texts — start with Brihat Parashara Hora Shastra (there are English translations available)
+- 6. Read one classical text — start with Brihat Parashara Hora Shastra (R. Santhanam translation)

-- 7. Practice with real charts — analyze charts of family and friends (with permission)
+- 7. Practice with 10+ charts — analyze charts of friends, family, and public figures with known life events

 Resources for Continued Learning